elastic/elasticsearch-ruby/elasticsearch-transport/README.md

 The client will automatically round-robin across the hosts (unless you select or implement a different [connection selector](#connection-selector)).

+### Default port

+The default port is `9200`.
+Please specify a port for your host(s) if they differ from this default.

 ### Connect using an Elastic Cloud ID

 If you are using [Elastic Cloud](https://www.elastic.co/cloud), you can provide your cloud id to the client.